khilnani/supercollider.web/README.md

 - test: Vow tests and reference SuperCollider code that is used for standalone testing of SC integration.
 - docs: misc stuff
 	- examples: Sample SuperCollider code that is created, along with the resulting audio.
-	- docs/leftovers: Experiments, abandoned ideas etc. that may be of interest.
+	- leftovers: Experiments, abandoned ideas etc. that may be of interest.